mims-harvard/SubGNN/prepare_dataset/README.md

 ## Dataset Options

 There are three options for preparing the data for SubGNN.
-Before do any of these, make sure you set the `PROJECT_ROOT` in `config.py`.
+Before doing any of these, make sure you set the `PROJECT_ROOT` in `config.py`.

 ### Real-World Datasets